Salmaabddou/Speech-Emotion-Recognition-/README.md

-The provided Python code, developed on Google Colab, is designed to create an emotion recognition system using machine learning.
-The process begins by importing essential libraries such as librosa, soundfile, os, glob, pickle, numpy, and specific functions from sklearn (train_test_split from sklearn.model_selection, MLPClassifier from sklearn.neural_network, and accuracy_score from sklearn.metrics).
+The provided Python code, developed on Google Colab, involves several steps to create an emotion recognition system using machine learning.
+Firstly, necessary libraries such as librosa, soundfile, os, glob, pickle, numpy, and specific functions from sklearn (train_test_split from sklearn.model_selection, MLPClassifier from sklearn.neural_network, and accuracy_score from sklearn.metrics) were imported.
+The function extract_features was defined to extract audio features like Chroma, Mel-frequency, and MFCC, which are crucial for identifying emotions in speech.
+The code then listed several emotions (neutral, calm, happy, sad, angry, fearful, disgust, and surprised) and assigned specific values to each emotion based on the RAVDESS dataset.
+However, only the observed emotions (happy, sad, calm, and angry) were considered for the analysis.

-import librosa
-import soundfile
-import os, glob, pickle
-import numpy as np
-from sklearn.model_selection import train_test_split
-from sklearn.neural_network import MLPClassifier from sklearn.metrics import accuracy_score

-Next, emotions are mapped to specific codes based on the RAVDESS dataset, focusing on the observed emotions: happy, calm, angry, and sad. emotions = {
-    '01': 'neutral',
-    '02': 'calm',
-    '03': 'happy',
-    '04': 'sad',
-    '05': 'angry',
-    '06': 'fearful',
-    '07': 'disgust',
-    '08': 'surprised'
-}

-observed_emotions = ['happy', 'calm', 'angry', 'sad']

-The function extract_features is defined to extract key audio features like Chroma, Mel-frequency, and MFCC, which are crucial for determining emotions in speech.

-The load_data function is responsible for loading and splitting the dataset into training and testing sets.
-It iterates through the audio files, extracts relevant features using extract_feature, and only includes files with observed emotions. def load_data(test_size=0.25):
-    x, y = [], []
-    for file in glob.glob("/content/drive/MyDrive/ravdess/Actor_*/*.wav"):
-        file_name = os.path.basename(file)
-        emotion = emotions[file_name.split("-")[2]]
-        if emotion not in observed_emotions:
-            continue
-        feature = extract_feature(file, mfcc=True, chroma=True, mel=True)
-        x.append(feature)
-        y.append(emotion)
-    return train_test_split(np.array(x), y, test_size=test_size, random_state=9)
-    The dataset is then split into training and testing sets with a specified test_size of 50%. x_train, x_test, y_train, y_test = load_data(test_size=0.5)

-The MLPClassifier is initialized with specific parameters: alpha set to 0.015, batch_size to 256, epsilon to 1e-08, hidden_layer_sizes to (150,), learning_rate to 'adaptive', and max_iter to 550, to effectively classify the emotions. model = MLPClassifier(
-    alpha=0.015,
-    batch_size=256,
-    epsilon=1e-08,
-    hidden_layer_sizes=(150,),
-    learning_rate='adaptive',
-    max_iter=550
-)

-Finally, a graphical user interface (GUI) is constructed to make the project a practical application, providing a user-friendly interface as illustrated in Figure 10.
-This concise explanation includes all the major steps and details of the code, making it easy to understand the workflow of the emotion recognition system.
+The function load_data was defined to collect these features from the audio files, with a test size of 20%.
+The dataset was split into training (75%) and testing (25%) sets using the MLPClassifier for classification.
+The model then predicted the emotions for the test set (y_pred), and the accuracy of the system was calculated and printed using the accuracy_score function.
+Finally, a graphical user interface (GUI) was developed to make the project a real application, providing a user-friendly interface for interaction.